ManuelBehrendt/Mera.jl/docs/src/06_hydro_Projection/06_hydro_Projection.md

 ## Projection of a Single Quantity in Different Directions (z,y,x)

-Here we project the surface density in the z-direction of the data within a particular vertical range (domain=[0:1]).
+Here we project the surface density in the z-direction of the data within a particular vertical range (domain=[0:1]) onto a grid corresponding to the maximum loaded level.
 Pass any object of *HydroDataType* (here: "gas") to the *projection*-function and select a variable by a Symbol (here: :sd = :surfacedensity = :Σ in Msol/pc^3)